TinkerTools/tinker-hp/README.md

 framework of the (n)log(n) Smooth Particle Mesh Ewald.
 Tinker-HP proposes a high performance scalable computing environment for polarizable force fields giving access to large systems up to millions of atoms.
 It can be used on supercomputers as well as on lab clusters.

-Tinker-HP is available for free for Academic Institutions.
+Tinker-HP is available for free for Academic Institutions: the license can be downloaded here: https://dasher.wustl.edu/tinker/downloads/license.pdf

 If you are using Tinker-HP: